ViktorKare/bevf/README.md

 # Towards robust sensor fusion step for 3D object detection on corrupted data

-Our experiments of fusion step benchmarking are done on This is a fork of BEVFusion [paper](https://arxiv.org/abs/2205.13790)
+Our experiments of fusion step benchmarking are done using this repo.

+This is a fork of [BEVFusion-Liang](https://github.com/ADLab-AutoDrive/BEVFusion) [paper](https://arxiv.org/abs/2205.13790)

 **Weights**